jigar-sable/Android-Webview/README.md

 - [Android SDK](https://developer.android.com/studio)

 ## Getting Started
  This sample uses the Gradle build system.
+ First of all download or clone this repository in your local machine .
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+ To build this project, use the "gradle build" command or use "Import Project" in Android Studio.
+ Make sure the emulator and environment is set .

 ## About me
  An android developer in India.
 If you have any new idea about this project, feel free to [contact me](mailto:jigarsable0@gmail.com). 😃